SoftwareAG/c8y-docs/src/documents/guides/java/developing-services-client.html.md

       "value": "<IP/Domain>:8688/sms-gateway"
     }

-2.Giving required roles
+2.Assigning required roles

-To use the Sms messaging API group of the user should have required roles such as 'SMS_ADMIN' for sending and 'SMS_READ' for receiving messages.
+To use the sms messaging API group of the user should have required roles such as 'SMS_ADMIN' for sending and 'SMS_READ' for receiving messages.
 Please see '[Assigning account-wide permissions](/guides/users-guide/administration/)'

 3.Choosing a sms provider

 * OpenIT

-OpenIT credentials can be given using the Administration application.
-Click on OpenIT credentials from the menu and save credentials for your tenant.
+OpenIT credentials can be assigned using the Administration application.
+Click on OpenIT credentials from the menu and save these credentials for your tenant.

 ![OpenIT Credentials](/guides/java/java-client-services/openit_credentials.png)

-Note that receiving messages and receiving specific message are not supported for this provider.
+Note that receiving messages and receiving specific messages are not supported for this provider.

 * Jasper Control Center

-Please see [Jasper Control Center](/guides/users-guide/jasper/) to have detailed information about how to set the credentials.
+Please see [Jasper Control Center](/guides/users-guide/jasper/) for information about how to set the credentials.

 * Ericsson